twallema/pySODM/docs/workflow.md

 6. Perform a bayesian optimization
 7. Visualize the result

-This tutorial example can be reproduced using `~/tutorials/workflow/workflow.py`
+This tutorial can be reproduced using `~/tutorials/workflow/workflow.py`

 ### Import dependencies